canjs/can-connect/can/base-map/base-map.md

 var TodoList = can.List.extend({Map: Todo},{ ... });
 ```

-Next, call `superMap` with all of the options needed by the behaviors that `superMap` adds:
+Next, call `baseMap` with all of the options needed by the behaviors that `baseMap` adds:

 ```
-var todoConnection = superMap({
+var todoConnection = baseMap({
   idProp: "_id",
   Map: Todo,
   List: TodoList,